 Our primary mission is to provide excellent, patient-centered care to the acutely ill and injured.
-We do this in a clinical learning environment based on the best available evidence from current surgical textbooks, peer reviewed journals, and professional organizations.
-These practice management guidelines are meant to guide clinicians in daily medical decision-making while minimizing unwarranted variations in care and identifying knowledge gaps for future study or research endeavors.
+This is achieved within a clinical learning environment grounded in the best available evidence from surgical literature, peer-reviewed journals, and professional organizations.
+These Practice Management Guidelines (PMGs) are designed to support clinical decision-making, reduce unwarranted variation in care, and identify areas for ongoing quality improvement and research.

 Trauma